wguesdon/Portfolio/Data_Science_projects/Determine_Risks_Factors_Associated_with_Strokes/Determine_factors_influencing_stroke.md

   - Hypertension
   - Heart Disease

-This features could be used to built a machine learning model of stroke risk using the logistic regression or random forest.
-Although given the limited number of initial observations such model is more at risk to over fit even after correction for sample unbalanced.
+These features could be used to build a machine learning model of stroke risk using the logistic regression or random forest.
+Although given the limited number of initial observations, such a model is more at risk to overfit even after correction for sample unbalance.

 # References